Q1641/SDN_Firewall/README.md

 # SDN_Firewall
-A firewall that is awared of user ID in an AD
+A firewall that is awared of user ID
+Work in progess